elwyncrestha/EmployeeCRUD/README.md

-# ESoftwaricaAlias
+# EmployeeCRUD
-Copy of ESoftwarica (Google Play Store)
+* Cloned repo of ESoftwarica
+* Tweaked to changed into EmployeeCRUD